-I was appointed as a professor at UTM in 2010.
+I was appointed as a UTM professor in 2010 and an adjunct professor at Universitas Negeri Malang in 2017.
 My father was also a professor at Universitas Negeri Padang (UNP).
 He retired in 2001 when he was 70 years old.
 I also followed in his footsteps to become a professor.
 When I was a child, my father often brings me to attend his class.
-Without my knowing, maybe this is the reason why I interested in higher education.
-The photo below is a photo of two professors in our family, I (in 2010) and father (in the 1990s) wearing a professor’s robe.
+Without my knowing, maybe this is the reason why I am interested in higher education.
+The photo below is a photo of two professors in our family, I (in 2011) and my father (in the 1990s), wearing a professor’s robe.

 Al-hamdu lillahi rabbil ‘alamin